 - Sundays With Alumni — Hear directly from alumni about career fields and life advice.

-- Fall Weekend — Hear from alumni, students and staff about how the College's CELS office is facilitating professional connections between current students and the vibrant alumni community.
+- Fall Weekend — Hear from alumni, students and staff about how the College's Office of Career and Professional Development is facilitating professional connections between current students and the vibrant alumni community.

 - Career discussions on sustainability — Hear from seniors who had internships in the field and learn how to best present your skills related to sustainability.